api3dao/old-api3-docs/docs/dapis/developers/read-data-feed-with-id.md

 must have a [Coverage Plans](./#coverage-plans) for the dAPI requested.

-Calling from off-chain code (_using a library such as `ether.js`_) is not subject to coverage policies.
+Calling from off-chain code (_using a library such as `ether.js`_) is not subject to coverage plans.
 Off-chain code is beyond the scope of this doc.

 ## Example Code